-The plans during the 1990s include placing in orbit Lageos-2 and Lageos3 as targets for further satellite laser ranging studies.
+The plans during the 1990s include placing in orbit Lageos-2 and Lageos-3 as targets for further satellite laser ranging studies.
 These targets, along with improved ranging precision in the SLR systems, will provide high temporal resolution for a better discrimination of the time variations in both the Earth's rotation and the tectonic plate motion.
-In addition, the specific configuration and the tectonic plate motion.
-In addition, the specific configuration and the tectonic plate motion by a requirement for attempting to measure the Lense-Thirring frame rotation predicted by general relativity, will be an especially important satellite configuration for measuring the tidal variation and time-dependent gravity signals, and as a means of providing a better tie to an inertial reference frame.
+In addition, the specific configuration identified for Lageos-3, which is driven by a requirement for attempting to measure the Lense-Thirring frame rotation predicted by general relativity, will be an especially important satellite configuration for measuring the tidal variation and time-dependent gravity signals, and as a means of providing a better tie to an inertial reference frame.